certara/pyDarwin/docs/Options.rst

     * correlation: Penalty added to fitness/reward if any off diagonal element of the correlation matrix of estimate has absolute value > 0.95 (real number).
 This penalty will be added if the covariance step fails (or is not) requested (real)

-.. _conditionNumber_options_desc:
+.. _condition_number_options_desc:

-    * conditionNumber: Penalty added to fitness/reward if the condition number is > 1000
+    * condition_number: Penalty added to fitness/reward if the condition number is > 1000
       This penalty will be added if the covariance step fails (or is not) requested (real)

 .. _non_influential_tokens_options_desc: